 5. Use scissors for detailing: Clean up strays and give yourself a more natural finish.

-6. Finish with a beard oil or beard moisturizer: These will keep your hairs healthy and prevent them from drying and itching.
+6. Finish with a beard oil or moisturizer: These will keep your hairs healthy and prevent them from drying and itching.

 Additional Beard-Trimming Tips: